 The Faculty developed into a community with a staff of around 1200 (academics, administrative and support staff), and approximately 1950 medical students.
 Since 1992 staff and students are based at the complex of buildings of the Faculty of Health, Medicine and Life Sciences, Faculty of Psychology, and the University Hospital (Academisch Ziekenhuis Maastricht) which opened in 1991.

 At the moment the Faculty of Health, Medicine and Life Sciences has some 2,500 students enrolled in its broad spectrum of educational programmes leading to a Bachelor's and/or Master's degree.
 Health Sciences examines the relationship between health, lifestyle, disease prevention, care and cure.
-The Health Sciences curriculum covers the entire field of health sciences: biological, behavioral and social health sciences.
+The Health Sciences curriculum covers the entire field of health sciences: biological, behavioural and social health sciences.
 Three questions take centre stage throughout the course:

 1) What is health?